 In the event of a delay and we're unable to provide you with a final response within 45 days, we'll tell you the reason for the delay, give you a date you can expect to hear an outcome and update you monthly.

-    You can contact our Customer Advocate or lodge a dispute through the Australian Financial Complaints Authority (AFCA), our external dispute resolution provider.
+You can lodge a dispute through the Australian Financial Complaints Authority (AFCA), our external dispute resolution provider.
 AFCA provides fair and independent financial services complaint resolution that is free to consumers.

 Australian Financial Complaints Authority (AFCA)

 Postal Address: Australian Financial Complaints Authority, GPO Box 3, Melbourne, VIC, 3001

 You can also contact The Office of the Australian Information Commissioner if your complaint is about your privacy or how we handled your CDR data.